derikgw/environment-setup-script-generator/README.md

 3. **Add Environment Variables**:
     - Click the "Add Env Var" button to add a new environment variable.
     - Enter the variable name and value.
+    - Specify if the variable should be appended to existing values.
     - Click "Add" to save the environment variable.

 4. **Add Symlinks**: